thewchan/uxf/README.md

 ## Imports

 UXF files are normally completely self-contained.
-However, in some cases it may be desirable to share a set of _ttype_ definitions amongst a bunch of UXF files.
+However, in some cases it may be desirable to share a set of _ttype_ definitions amongst many UXF files.

-The _disadvantages_ of doing this are first that the relevant UXF files become dependent on one or more external dependencies and second it is possible to have import conflicts (i.e., two _ttypes_ with the same name but different definitions.
+The _disadvantages_ of doing this are: first, that the relevant UXF files become dependent on one or more external dependencies, and second, it is possible to have import conflicts (i.e., two _ttypes_ with the same name but different definitions.
 (However, the first disadvantage doesn't apply if all the dependencies are provided by the UXF processor itself, i.e., are system